+The city is filled with historic churches, here are the top picks.
 The spires and towers of Paris churches and cathedrals rise above every part of the city.
-The most familiar of them have historic significance.
+The most familiar of them also have great historic significance.

 The oldest church is found in the neighbourhood of St Germain des Prés, or St Germain of the Fields, so named because, at the time, the church was well beyond the walls of the city.
 The church of that name has been on the same site since the mid-6th century.

 In the following centuries many other churches and cathedrals were built.
 During the French Revolution (remember that?) the churches were secularized and used for meeting places or even warehouses.

 Napoleon (remember him?) re-established the Catholic Church in France and most of the city's churches and cathedrals were returned to religious use and restored, with a few exceptions such as the Pantheon, which has remained a secular shrine to great men (and a couple of women) of France.

 A great Insiders way to visit Paris churches and cathedrals is to attend a concert at one of them!
 And it's easy to buy tickets online.

 One of the most famous churches in the world, Notre Dame Paris dates back to 1160 when Bishop de Sully began construction on the "Parisian church of the kings of Europe".

 Two hundred years and a half-dozen architects later, the cathedral as we know it today was completed.
 The flying buttresses and gargoyles are familiar to millions of visitors.
 Learn all about this magnificent cathedral, the best times to visit, how to beat the line-ups and how to attend a concert.